iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.mdlive.mobile 3 reviews"/>
 </p>

+> The app its self is hit or miss performance.
+There are often errors especially with video stream consolation.
+The rest of the app seems to work fine.
+I missed a total of 4 appts in a row.<br> :date: __2020-12-01 19:39:15__

+> Super buggy.
+Lacks adequate loading signifiers.
+Lacks profile signifiers when 2 people share the same name.
+Refreshes spontaneously when trying to create profile.
+But still a good service.
+Was able to get my medicine way faster than if I scheduled a live appointment.<br> :date: __2020-12-01 04:32:18__

 > The app did not work i had to go through my insurance company to get through something is not good with the app it just keeps kicking me to web page not avilible<br> :date: __2020-11-28 00:29:37__